 Caring for a senior dog is a lot different from caring for a puppy.

-Senior dogs have unique needs, and preparation is key so that these new needs don’t take owners by surprise.
+Senior dogs have unique needs, and preparation is necessary to ensure these new needs don’t take you by surprise.

 We’ll try to help you get ready for these changes below as we discuss what changes to expect in an elderly dog and show you how to care for senior dogs.
 This should help you keep your older canine comfortable and ensure your senior canine enjoys his golden years as much as his puppyhood.

 At What Age Does a Dog Become a Senior Canine?

-How to Care For Senior Dogs: A Golden Years Guide
+How to Care For Senior Dogs: 11 Things to Consider for Your Aging Canine

-You’ll witness a number of changes in your dog as he or she ages.
-While it can be startling to see your beloved pup change as he or she grows older, remember that many of these changes are completely normal and nothing to be worried about.
+You’ll witness a number of changes in your dog as he ages.
+While it can be startling to see your beloved pup change as he grows older, remember that many of these changes are completely normal and nothing to be worried about.

 A few of those changes you can expect to witness include…

 1. Changing Dietary Needs: You May Need a New Food For Your Senior Canine

-Senior dogs aren’t as mobile as they once were — they get tired quicker and suffer from old age aches and pains.
-This decrease in mobility sometimes means they’ll end up gaining weight as they get older (you’ll see this happen in humans too).
+Senior dogs aren’t as mobile as they once were — they get tired quicker and often suffer from various aches and pains.
+This decrease in mobility sometimes means they’ll end up experiencing weight gain as they get older (you’ll see this happen in humans too).

 Overweight dogs (just like humans) have a higher chance of diseases such as diabetes, heart disease, skin disease, and even cancer.
 Excess weight is also hard on joints, making a leisurely stroll feel impossible.
 Your veterinarian can help you choose an appropriate diet for your dog, especially since overweight dogs must be fed carefully to ensure that all nutritional needs are met while still allowing for weight loss.

-Special diets that have fewer calories as well as those that are high L-carnitine are available for obese or overweight dogs.
+Special diets that have fewer calories, as well as those that are high in L-carnitine, are available for obese or overweight dogs.
 A diet with a carefully chosen carbohydrate or carbohydrate blend can also help keep your overweight dog feeling satiated.

 Asking for help from your veterinarian is a good start, but it would be a good idea to start learning how to choose a dog food.
 As you’ll see in that guide, two of the first things you’ll want to do when selecting a food is to make sure you select one that is designed for your dog’s life stage and addresses any health issues he has.

-You may want to consider a special diet if your dog has heart or kidney disease.
+For example, you may want to consider a special diet if your dog has heart or kidney disease.
 Diets lower in sodium are better for dogs with heart disease, while diets that help control phosphorus, calcium, and other electrolyte levels are often the best dog foods for dogs with kidney disease.
 You may also want to consider switching to canned or wet food, which may be easier for dogs with dental or gum disease to consume.

 You may simply find that your senior dog has gotten pickier – you may need to experiment with different dog food brands to find what fits his taste best.

-If your senior dog is experiencing weight loss and is having trouble keeping on weight rather than shedding it, there could be other medical issues at play, so make sure to consult your vet.
+If your senior dog is experiencing weight loss and has trouble keeping on weight rather than shedding it, there could be other medical issues at play, so be sure to consult your vet.

 Your dog will be moving much less often as they get older.
 This means more napping and less chasing after squirrels (which can actually be a bonus).

-- Stairs.
 Senior dogs will encounter difficulty with stairs.
-In many houses, even a few steps that were once bounded across in puppyhood become difficult, frightening hurdles.
+In many houses, even a few steps that were once bounded across in puppyhood become difficult, frightening hurdles due to joint disease.

 This can pose issues for dogs who normally must go down steps to access yards where they go to the bathroom and seriously impact their quality of life.
-In these cases, we recommend considering dog ramps, which can let your dog travel up and down steps easier.
+In these cases, we recommend considering dog ramps, which allow your dog to travel up and down steps easier.

-Dog ramps are also great to help dogs into cars, or help them up onto beds.
+Dog ramps are also great for helping dogs into cars or helping them up onto beds.
 Senior dogs can’t jump up onto beds or couches, so they will need steps or a ramp for that as well.

 You may also want to consider getting a lift harness, which can be used to provide additional assistance to your dog when navigating stairs or entering and exiting vehicles – anytime where your pooch needs a little helping hand.